 - Interfaith social justice

 - Social work

 - Business within non-profits

 - Health - public and clinical

 Volunteers will serve their work placements approximately 32-35 hours a week (four days.)
 Sunday is set aside for church attendance.
 YAVs select the church they will attend and involvement is seen as a part of the year of service.
 One day is a personal day of rest and one day is set aside for YAV/Dwell team to be together in joint service projects, book discussions, skill building and/or community engagement.

 Volunteers live together in any of the neighborhoods around the Downtown Miami area.
 In past years YAVs have lived in places like Little Havana, Little Haiti, Wynwood and also Homestead, about an hour from Miami.

 The community of volunteers will create their own covenant, which will govern such things as house rules and spiritual accountability as well as setting goals and aims of their year together.
 Community covenants are considered living documents and are reviewed regularly.
 In addition to serving in a social service agency, the volunteers will be part of a local church and active community members in their neighborhood.

 Intentional Community Aspects

 Volunteers will spend one day per week with their house community in book discussions, service projects or issue education.
 In addition, they will participate in a weekly evening community meal and other various activities, worship together once a week and attend retreats.
-Four hours a week are set aside for participation in a local church congregation of the volunteer’s choosing.
 One day a week is set aside for a personal day.
-Some work sites prefer or require Spanish, Creole or French, but it is not required to participate in the Miami program.
-All volunteers are asked to raise financial support and write monthly reflections.
+Some work sites prefer or require Spanish, Haitian Creole or French, but it is not required to participate in the Miami program.
+All volunteers are asked to raise financial support and write reflections.